keskival/universal-embodiment/README.md

 Predicted agents will take into account the previous observations and agents.
 Agents are not supposed to change a lot over short periods of time, so there are regularization loss terms which take care of invariancy of agents through time.
+We will use a delta mutation operation here as well, but only for the agents selected for conservation.

+This means that the agent token groups produced will need structure which first selects which agent token groups in the past sequence are still relevant for future predictions.
+The relevant token groups are each conserved and modified by a delta mutation operation.
+New agent token groups can also be emitted here.

 Actions chosen by agents can affect them, as they would typically change their outward appearance.
 This relation maintains that the set of agents needs to be inferrable from observations and past actions of agents, but also maintain some approximate laws of agents being conserved over time.
 Note that the `end-agents` special token is emitted by this relation, and can do this as it can in principle know when there are enough agents emitted to explain the dynamics of the observations.

+The example below shows one agent [2] being dropped out, one maintained and mutated [1], and one new one being spawned *agent*.

 <table>
     <tr>
         <td>...</td>
-        <td>agent</td>
-        <td>agent</td>
+        <td>agent [1]</td>
+        <td>agent [2]</td>
         <td></td>
         <td></td>
         <td></td>
         <td>action</td>
         <td>action</td>
         <td>observation</td>
+        <td>*delta* -> DMO(agent[1], *delta*) = *agent*</td>
         <td>*agent*</td>
     </tr>
     <tr>